← Back to work

 04 alignment

 I mocked up badges, labels, banners across the entire platform, every context a user might see it.
-Then presented to the product marketing team and other design teams for approval.
+Then presented to the product marketing team and partner teams for approval.
 Getting buy-in meant proving: it worked across contexts, it was accessible, and it wouldn’t break existing flows.

 Bronze shade explorations with accessibility checks.
 Desktop & app mockups showing new branding in context.